 If you want to try this out, save the preceding text as a file named

 inlist_load in your work directory.
-Then edit your main inlist
+Make sure your file ends with

 file so that it will use